Income Tax Notices

 • A penalty of Rs 10,000 can be imposed on you u/s 271(1) (b).

-• Your case can fall under “Best Judgement Assessment” u/s 144, where the assessment will be carried out as per the best judgment of the Assessing Officer on the basis of all the relevant material he gathered.
+• Your case can fall under “Best Judgement Assessment” u/s 144, where the assessment will be carried out according to the Assessing Officer's best judgment based on all the relevant material he gathered.

 • You can be prosecuted u/s 276D for up to 1 year with or without a fine.